 How are Tickets Issued?

 New York Vehicle and Traffic Law section 1111(d) 1 states that “facing a steady red signal… (traffic) shall stop before entering intersection….and shall remain standing until an indication to proceed is shown.”
-Red light cameras interpret the law in such a way that if any part of the vehicle has not entered the intersection when the light turns red, then a ticket will be issued.
+Red light cameras interpret the law so that if any part of the vehicle has not entered the intersection when the light turns red, a ticket will be issued.

 In Nassau County, drivers can receive a citation for making a left turn when the light is red; going straight through a red light; making a right on red but failing to make a complete stop; or blatantly disregarding a red light.